We are thrilled to announce our Conference Theme:

 Arlington County Department of Parks and Recreation

-• Quick Takes: Repealed in Richmond - Change in Mindset of Parking; Tactical Pathways; TOD to Save the Climate
+Quick Takes: Repealed in Richmond - Change in Mindset of Parking; Tactical Pathways; Equitable Transit-Oriented Development

 Numerous cities have decreased parking minimums but not many have had the community support and political will to eliminate parking minimums citywide.
 Richmond planners utilized a variety of community engagement efforts and communication strategies that led to unanimous approval.
 The planning effort began with doubt and contention but ended with clarity and consensus.
 Attendees will understand the reasoning for the complete elimination of parking minimums citywide instead of incremental changes that eliminate/decrease parking minimums near transit corridors or in a downtown area.
 The session will provide direct impacts that are already occurring in the city from the elimination of parking minimums with a focus on small businesses.